Rose Valley Regional Park

 GPS: 49.884459, -119.560079

-Access Points: There is a small parking lot on Westlake Road right across from the Firehall, near Rose Valley Elementary School.
+Access Points: Parking lots with trailhead maps can be found at the corner of Rosewood Dr and Rosewood Lane as well as on Westlake Road right across from the Firehall, near Rose Valley Elementary School.

 CAUTION: These trails are shared by hikers and mountain bikers.
 Take care to avoid contaminating the Rose Valley Reservoir – it is an important source of public water supply.